EU ignores Hungary veto on Israel, posing wider questions

 It sometimes acted with pro-Israeli EU allies, such as the Czech Republic, and sometimes alone.

-It also blocked, on nine occasions last year, internal EU adoption of a confidential report on East Jerusalem, forcing member states to bowdlerise the final text.
+It also blocked, on nine occasions last year, internal EU adoption of a confidential report on East Jerusalem, forcing member states to bowdlerise the text.

-The Israel clashes come amid Hungary's wider drift away from EU norms - Hungarian leader Viktor Orban has boycotted EU decisions on migrants and faces an EU sanctions procedure for abuse of rule of law at home.
+The Israel clashes come amid Hungary's wider drift from EU norms - Hungarian leader Viktor Orban has boycotted EU decisions on migrants and faces an EU sanctions procedure for abuse of rule of law.

 The clashes also come amid a debate on deeper EU integration versus the power of national capitals.

-And they come amid infighting between old as well as newer EU members, with Italy recently vetoing an EU statement on Venezuela and threatening to block EU sanctions on Russia.
+And they come amid infighting between older as well as newer EU members - Italy recently vetoed an EU statement on Venezuela and threatened to block Russia sanctions.

-For its part, the European Commission has proposed to introduce majority voting on foreign policy instead of consensus.
+EU foreign policy is meant to be agreed by consensus, but the European Commission has proposed to introduce majority voting to help it "speak with one voice".

-The change could be made, it said last year, by invoking an obscure "passerelle" clause in the EU treaty - Article 31 (3), which lets the EU "further extend qualified majority voting in common foreign and security policy matters, if member states unanimously agree to do so".
+The change could be made, the commission said last year, by invoking an obscure "passarelle" clause in the EU treaty - Article 31 (3), which lets the EU "further extend qualified majority voting in common foreign and security policy matters, if member states unanimously agree to do so".

-The idea was anathema to Hungary and Poland, which has also boycotted EU migrant decisions and is also under a sanctions procedure.
+The idea was anathema to Hungary and Poland, which, like Hungary, has also boycotted EU migrant decisions and also faces a sanctions procedure.

-But the two biggest EU states, France and Germany, backed the move.
+But the two most powerful EU states - France and Germany - backed the move.

 Some medium-sized countries, such as Belgium and The Netherlands, also voiced a positive attitude.